Study journalism and learn the practice of multimedia journalism in AUT’s state-of-the-art newsroom and production facilities.

 This is part of the Bachelor of Communication Studies.

-Learn on the job in our celebrated Te Waha Nui newsroom, taking part in live reporting and the publication of your stories.
-You’ll take your newfound reporting talents and develop them further during an internship at one of a range of leading news organisations in Aotearoa New Zealand.
+Learn on the job in our celebrated Te Waha Nui newsroom, doing live reporting and publishing your stories.
+You’ll develop your reporting talents further during an internship at leading news organisations in Aotearoa New Zealand.
 Editors know our students produce publishable work and strongly support our programme.
+During your studies, you'll also have opportunities for paid shifts at a variety of newsrooms.

 Majoring in journalism will prepare you for a wide range of roles, including: